-Born in 1879 at Preston Bissett, after working for his family, he started his working life on a farm in Chetwode working night and day – about 100 hours a week no less.
+Born in 1879 at Preston Bissett, Arthur Bryant started his working life on a farm in Chetwode, Buckinghamshire.
+He worked night and day, about 100 hours a week no less.

-Starting work in a Thornton brickyard just west of Bradford Arthur made a go of that for two years where he soon built up a small pot of money – ripe for investment in his own business.
-Many of the miners were weekend anglers and clever Arthur tried his hand at a breeding his own baits and charging the miners a small sum.
-Full time production eventually followed but Arthur had a need to expand eventually going into partnership with another businessman – whose name no-one seems to know.
-The 1908 Sheffield Anglers Association Year Book carried an advert for Arthurs 'Maggot King' business.
-Was the photograph Arthur Bryant or his mysterious partner?
+Starting work in a Thornton brickyard just west of Bradford, Arthur made a go of that for two years and soon built up a small pot of money, ripe for investment in his own business.
+Many of the miners were weekend anglers and clever Arthur tried his hand at breeding his own baits and charging the miners a small sum.
+Full-time production eventually followed but Arthur had a need to expand, eventually going into partnership with another businessman, whose name no one seems to know.
+The 1908 Sheffield Anglers Association Year Book carried an advert for Arthur's 'Maggot King' business.
+Was the photograph of Arthur Bryant or his mysterious partner?

-Arthur was a great benefactor to the local Bucks community.
-He served on the Buckingham Borough Council and the Bucks County Council.
-During the war, he represented Midland farmers on issues raised in the House of Commons and organised and entertained blind members of the forces for weekend breaks in the Bucks countryside.
+Arthur was a great benefactor to the local community.
+He served on the Buckingham Borough Council and the Buckinghamshire County Council.
+During the war, he represented Midlands farmers on issues raised in the House of Commons, and organised and entertained blind members of the forces for weekend breaks in the Buckinghamshire countryside.
 In 1942, it was reported that he presented eight houses in the town of Buckingham for the benefit of those with limited means.

-This paints a picture of rich man but George later denied this.
+This paints a picture of Arthur as a rich man but George later denied this.
 Another tale linked to Arthur and money must be put in print once again.
-George wrote 'People used the say to my father when he was at a council meeting 'Bryant, you have been among them again – you don’t half pong' but he always had the last laugh.
-He used to pull out a wad of banknotes, wave them under their noses and say 'smell these – they smell lovely!'
+George wrote, "People used the say to my father when he was at a council meeting 'Bryant, you have been among them again – you don’t half pong' but he always had the last laugh.
+He used to pull out a wad of banknotes, wave them under their noses and say, 'Smell these – they smell lovely!'"